-This document describes the high-level design of the PIMCity modules in charge of improving data management in the PIMCity project, as part of the WP4 deliverable.
-This deliverable defines the tools for ingesting and aggregating data in a secure and privacy-preserving way, while offering users data portability and data verification features.
-The tools of which the initial design has been presented in this document are the Data Aggregation (DA), Data Portability Control (DPC), Data Provenance (DP), User Profiling System (UPS) and Quantified Self (QS).
+This document describes the final design of the PIMCity modules with the objective of improving data management in the PIMCity project, as part of the WP4 deliverable.
+This deliverable defines the tools for ingesting and aggregating data in a secure and privacy-preserving way, while offering to the user's data portability and data verification features.
+The tools presented in this document include the Data Aggregation (DA), Data Portability Control (DPC), Data Provenance (DP), User Profiling System (UPS) and Quantified Self (QS).
 Note that both UPS and QS tools are under the umbrella of Data Knowledge Extraction (DKE) component.

-The overall architecture of each module has been discussed with all the project partners to allow easy integration in the PIMCity PDK.
+The overall architecture of each module has been discussed with all project partners to allow easy integration in the PIMCity PDK.
 Then, the partner responsible for each module has finalized the design in cooperation with the other partners of the WP4.
 Finally, this document has been reviewed by all the WP4 partners and cross-reviews by partners from other WPs.

 We refer the reader to the Deliverable 1.1 to have a broader description of the PIMCity project, the other PDK modules and the EasyPIMS architecture.
-The five tools included in the WP will be implemented in the next coming months, and the final design, as well as the preliminary implementations, will be described in the Deliverable 4.2.
+A preliminary implementation of the five tools included in the WP is available at https://gitlab.com/pimcity/wp4.
+The final release of the tools will be described in the upcoming Deliverable 4.3.